sora-xor/sora-docs/src/nft.md

+---
+title: "NFTs on the Sora Network | Sora Docs"
+head:
+  - - meta
+    - name: description
+      content: "Discover NFTs (Non-Fungible Tokens) on the Sora Network and explore the exciting world of digital collectibles, art, and unique assets.
+Learn about the features and functionalities of Sora's NFT ecosystem, including minting, trading, and showcasing NFTs, and participate in the growing NFT community within the Sora Network."
+  - - meta
+    - name: keywords
+      content: "NFTs, Non-Fungible Tokens, Sora Network, digital collectibles, art, unique assets, minting, trading, showcasing, NFT ecosystem, NFT community"
+---

 # NFTs

 The Polkaswap interface has been powered up and non-fungible tokens are available in [Polkaswap](https://polkaswap.io/#/wallet).
 At the moment, you can only mint and share NFT.
 Swapping, liquidity and bridging functions are not available yet.